January 22, 2026

 2. Activate the SIM card with your carrier

-Most carriers will require that you activate the SIM card first before you’re able to use it.
+Most carriers will require that you activate the SIM card before you’re able to use it.
 After you insert the SIM card into your phone, you may see that it connects to a network but you’re not able to get any service (the signal bars have an X over them), or that it struggles to connect to a network at all.
 In that case, you’d need to follow specific steps outlined by your carrier to complete the activation.
-Those prompts should be provided by the carrier with the shipment of the SIM card, but you can also follow these instructions for the activation steps required by the Big 3 networks: T-Mobile, Verizon, and AT&T.
+Those prompts should be provided by the carrier with the shipment of the SIM card, but you can also follow these instructions for the activation steps required by the Big 3 networks: AT&T, T-Mobile, and Verizon.

-Activate a SIM Card from T-Mobile
+How to activate a SIM card from T-Mobile

 If you have a desktop computer or laptop, it’s recommended you follow these steps there, but if not, you can use your new phone – over Wi-Fi – to complete them as well.